thalib/thalib/_posts/History/2016-11-10-tipu-restore-temple-maratha-destoryed.md

 ---
 layout: post
-title:  "Tipu Sultan restored a Hindu temple Marathas destroyed"
+title:  "Tipu Sultan restored Hindu temple that were destroyed by Marathas"
 date:   2016-11-10 10:32:30
 categories: History
 tags: tipu mysore karnataka marathas traitor
-excerpt: Marathas destroyed Hindu temple, Where Tipu Sultan restored a Hindu temple
+excerpt: Marathas destroyed Hindu temple, but Tipu Sultan restored a Hindu temple that were destroyed by Marathas
 ---

-Marathas destroyed Hindu temple, Where Tipu Sultan restored a Hindu temple

-### Marathas attacked and sacked Sringeri monastery

 Marathas attacking temples during war was not new, remember attack and looting Sringeri monastery on 1791 and [Tirupati shrine in 1759](https://books.google.co.in/books?id=Fxqtx8SflEsC&printsec=frontcover&dq=sringeri+math+tipu+maratha&hl=en&sa=X&ved=0ahUKEwimn53NppnQAhUEKo8KHdbqCaIQ6AEITzAJ#v=onepage&q=tipu&f=false) .

 In 1791 the Marathas under the command of Raghunath Rao Patwardhan invaded the Mysore district of Bednur to sacked the **Sringeri monastery** which was under Tipu's rule.

 Sringeri monastery was no ordinary place of worship.
-It had been founded a thousand years before by the father of Hindu Adviata philosophy, **Adi Shankaracharya**.
-The monk set up an abbey in each corner of the subcontinent: Shringeri in the South, Puri in the East, Dwaraka in the West and Joshimath in the North.
+It had been founded a **thousand years** before by

+> the father of Hindu Adviata philosophy, **Adi Shankaracharya**.

+The monk set up an abbey in each corner of the subcontinent:

+* Shringeri in the South
+* Puri in the East
+* Dwaraka in the West
+* Joshimath in the North.

-The temple was also wealthy, so Marathas sacked it – the first time it was to see such a calamity in its millennia-long history.
+Marathas sacked the temple because it was so wealthy

+> the first time it was to see such a calamity in its millennia-long history.

 The Marathas stripped the monastery of its considerable wealth, **killed many Brahmin's** and **desecrated the idol of the temple's** presiding deity, the goddess Sharada.